ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/README.md

 # Getting Started

 In general, when using the LinearDynamicalSystems package, you need to configure your Bonsai workflow to run the correct python environment which has the [lds_python](https://github.com/joacorapela/lds_python) package was installed.

+If you followed the installation guide in the Docs, you will have a basic Bonsai-python environment for using the LinearDynamicalSystems package.
+However, if you wish to run the examples, we highly recommend following this guide to configure and use the environments that we provide in the examples repo.
+Alternatively, you can use the environment you created in the previous guide and simply install he Bonsai package dependencies required to run each workflow.

 All of the examples are self-contained and can be found by going to the [Bonsai.ML - Examples](https://github.com/ncguilbeault/machinelearning-examples) repo.
 For each example, you can bootstrap the python and Bonsai environments from within each example directory.
 Below, we demonstrate how to bootstrap the the example environments.

-### Bootstrapping Environments
+### Bootstrapping Environments in Windows

 Start by cloning the [Bonsai.ML - Examples](https://github.com/ncguilbeault/machinelearning-examples) repo: